PAM-challenge-beta/2024-task1b/README.md

 ### Parameters Explained

-- `datasets_folder_path/`: The directory where the data is stored (i.e. a folder 'datasets' containing all the folders for each datasets).
+- `datasets_folder_path/`: The directory where the data is stored (i.e. a folder 'datasets' containing all the folders for each dataset).

 ## Train a Model